Emik03/Emik.Morsels/README.md

 This method is attributed with [`InlineAttribute`](https://github.com/oleg-st/InlineMethod.Fody) to ensure removal to the modified reference, changing it to a simple `ceq` (`(object)lh == rh`) instruction.

 The code that was used to generate this assembly can be found [here](https://gist.github.com/Emik03/d88efe49a874b7d5f45e4bfb96fa541f).

+There are also symlinks for `System.dll` and `System.Numerics.dll` that both point to said standard library, meant as a silly workaround for expecting those two files when compiling in F#, since `System.Numerics` doesn't exist in .NET 3.5.

 ## Contribute